astroblog/astroblog.github.io/content/aboutpix.md

 After I spent a couple of years exploring and sampling what the sky has to offer using EAA, I evolved into spending more and more time doing longer-exposure astrophotography.
 Most of the images I've shared in the past couple of years have involved exposures between 30 and 90 minutes and then more extensive post-processing afterwards.
 Some really impressive free software has recently come on the scene to facilitate final results, and learning to use it has been an ongoing endeavor.
 I should mention Siril, Sirilic, Graxpert, Cosmic Clarity, Astrosharp and Affinity Photo in this regard.

 I'm truly living in the golden age of amateur astrophotography -- and still have a lot to learn!

-### If you have any questions or would like to share any comments, you can click here to email me: [howardgrams@yahoo.com](mailto:howardgrams@yahoo.com)

-Let me know if you'd like to be on the list to receive a short email notification whenever I add new entries to this blog.